Vertex Cuts: Applications

 It is a consequence of our main result (Theorem~ \ref{theo:main}) that if a $G$-graph has a non-trivial cut system, then there is a homomorphism of $G$ to the automorphism group of a tree.
-Thus there is a $G$-tree $T = T(\cn)$ associated with a nested sub-system $\cn$ of $\cc $.
+Thus there is a $G$-tree $T = T(\cn)$ associated with a nested sub-system $\cn$ of $\cc$.
 The actions of groups on trees are completely described in the theory of Bass and Serre (see \cite{Dicks1989,Serre2003,Serre1980}).
-The action of a group $G$ on a tree $T$ is said to be \emph{trivial} if $G$ fixes a vertex.
-If $T$ has finite diameter - in particular if $T$ is finite - then this diameter is even and the action is trivial.
-The quotient graph $G\backslash T = Q$ is again a tree (possibly with loops).

-For a finite graph $X$, there is a natural cut system $\ci $.
-Namely the cut system of Example~\ref{exam:finitecuts}.
-Since $X$ is finite $\mu = 0$ by Theorem~\ref{theo:mu=0} and $\ci$ contains a unique nested sub-system $\cn _0$ consisting of those cuts $C$ for which $\mu (C) = 0$.
-This will be the directed edge set of a structure tree $T(\cn _0)$.
-It is not always the case that any two $\kappa $-inseparable sets that are separated by a cut in $\ci $ are separated by a cut in $\cn _0$.
-An example was given in Figure~\ref{fig:opt}.
-When this is not the case then by Theorem~\ref{theo:finite} we can get a larger nested cut system invariant under $G$ which does have this property.
-We summarize this in the following theorem.

-\begin{theo} Let $X$ be a finite graph with automorphism group $G$.
-Let $\kappa $ be the smallest value of $k$ for which there are a pair of $k$-inseparable subsets of $VX$ which can be separated by a $k$-separator.
-There is a nested cut system $\cn $ of $\kappa$-separators, invariant under $G$ with the following property.
-If two $\kappa $-inseparable sets are separated by a set of $\kappa $ vertices in $VX$, then they are separated by a cut in $\cn $. \end{theo}

-Note that it can often be the case that no such $\kappa $ exists.
-Thus there may be no pair of $k$-inseparable sets separated by $k$ elements for any $k$.
-This is the case if $X$ is vertex transitive for example.
-The $G$-tree associated with the nested cut system of Theorem~\ref{theo:mainfinite} is called the \emph{structure tree for} $X$.
-If we join each pair of vertices by an ideal edge if the vertices lie in the same block, then we obtain a $G$-graph with the same structure tree in which the blocks are complete subgraphs.
-However one can obtain information about the connectivity of $G$ for values of $k$ bigger than $\kappa $ if we only join two vertices by an ideal edge if they belong to the same separator (and not if they only belong to the same block).
-For a particular block $B$ this graph is denoted $X_B$.

-The graph $X_B$ has at most one maximal $\kappa $-inseparable set.
-It may contain no $\kappa $-inseparable set.
-In this case if $\kappa =2$, then the graph $X_B$ is a cycle as noted by Tutte~\cite{Tutte1984}.
-If $\kappa >2$ the graph $X_B$ may be quite complicated.
-In the graph of Figure~\ref{fig:4blocks} there is a central block shaded grey that contains no $3$-inseparable set and four other blocks that span $K_4$ subgraphs.

-If there are $k$-inseparable sets that are separated by a set of $k$ elements but are not separated by a separator in $\cn $, then these sets must belong to the same $\cn $-block.
-They will still be separated by the same set of elements after adding ideal edges between vertices in the same separator.
-Thus the $k$-inseparable sets will be separated in the graph $X_B$.
-Let $\kappa '$ be the smallest value of $k$ for which such sets exist.
-Then $\kappa ' > \kappa $.
-We can obtain a structure tree $T(X_B)$ for $X_B$, and then expand the vertex of $T(\cn)$ in the way described earlier, and this can be done so that the automorphism group $G$ of $X$ acts on the expanded tree.
-If we repeat this process then one eventually obtains a structure tree $T$ for $X$ invariant under $G$ in which if $Y_1, Y_2$ are $k$-inseparable and they are separated in $X$ by a set with at most $k$ elements then they correspond to distinct vertices of $T$.